Skip to main content

 The therapeutic benefit of GH on the cardiovascular system is substantially mediated by its ability to increase the bioavailability of nitric oxide.
 NO is a potent vasodilator and an inhibitor of platelet aggregation, leukocyte adhesion, and smooth muscle cell proliferation.

 GH/IGF-I signaling has been shown to upregulate the expression and activity of endothelial nitric oxide synthase (eNOS), the enzyme responsible for producing NO from the amino acid L-arginine.
 Studies in cultured human endothelial cells demonstrate that somatotropin directly increases eNOS gene expression and subsequent NO release.
-This enhanced NO production helps to restore vascular tone, improve blood flow, and reduce the that contributes to endothelial damage.
+This enhanced NO production helps to restore vascular tone, improve blood flow, and reduce the oxidative stress that contributes to endothelial damage.

 Furthermore, GH treatment can reduce levels of asymmetric dimethylarginine (ADMA), an endogenous inhibitor of eNOS.
 By decreasing ADMA, GH therapy effectively removes a brake on NO production, further enhancing its systemic availability.
 This mechanism helps explain the observed improvements in coronary flow reserve and the reduction in inflammatory markers seen in GH-deficient adults following replacement therapy.
 The entire process points to a restoration of the endothelium’s protective functions.